 - Monroe High School

 Students are tested each February/March to measure their level of English proficiency.
-Those who reach the Proficient level transition out of the ELL program, but will be monitored for 2 years following their exit to ensure that they are meaningfully participating in their classes similar to students who were never in an ELL program.
+Those who reach the "Proficient" level transition out of the ELL program, but are monitored for two years following their exit to ensure that they are meaningfully participating in their classes similar to students who were never in an ELL program.

-For further information about the state and federal requirements for EL programs, please see the Office of the Superintendent of Public Instruction website: http://www.k12.wa.us/MigrantBilingual/BilingualProgram.aspx
+For further information about the state and federal requirements for ELL programs, please see the Office of the Superintendent of Public Instruction website: http://www.k12.wa.us/MigrantBilingual/BilingualProgram.aspx

 For further information about the ELL program at your child’s school, please contact the ELL teacher at the school.